 The Africa Minigrid Developers Association (AMDA), a regional trade group representing distributed generation developers and operators, released its flagship Benchmarking Africa’s Minigrids report.

-The report represents the first time in which the industry’s performance has been measured through a comprehensive collection of data across 12 countries and 28 companies, encompassing market leaders and newcomers.
+The report [embedded below for your convenience] represents the first time in which the industry’s performance has been measured through a comprehensive collection of data across 12 countries and 28 companies, encompassing market leaders and newcomers.